 Spanish in Spain

-17 May - 22 June 2013
+May 13 - June 17, 2017

 Program participants will be assigned to classes based on their academic background in Spanish.
 All courses emphasize communication skills and oral proficiency.

 Southern Miss' Spanish in Spain Program awards six (6) semester hours of credit in Spanish to students who complete five weeks of coursework with passing grades.
-These hours may be taken at any level, from beginning Spanish through graduate-level work.
+These hours may be taken at any level, from beginning Spanish through advanced.
 The level of credit depends on the individual's academic background in Spanish, as determined by his or her transcript.

-Program Director Information
+Program Directors Information

-Depart of Foreign Languages and Literatures
+Department of Foreign Languages and Literatures